BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/openapi.md

 	}
 ```

+*NOTE: If the data or service being provided is not clearly part of BGS OpenGeoscience, the "termsOfService", "contact" and "license" MUST be double-checked and approved before an API can be released.*

-### servers
+### servers (REQUIRED)

-For most external APIs all we need here is the root URL of the API service (so that full API urls can be assembled along with the "paths" data)
+For most external APIs all we need here is the root URL of the API service (so that full API urls can be assembled with the endpoint "paths" data)

 ```javascript
 "servers":[